 - Due to Stage 4 restrictions, our offices in Metropolitan Melbourne are now closed and we're working remotely.
 All of our property professionals will remain easily contactable via phone or email.

-- Our property management team will continue to ensure essential services can be performed for our tenants and landlords.
-Emergency repairs and maintenance will still be able to be carried out, rental payments and receipting will continue as normal, as will remittances to landlords (given the current situation, we are unable to process rental payments in person, so tenants will need to make their payments online).
+- Our property management team will continue to ensure essential services can be performed for our renters and residential rental providers.
+Emergency repairs and maintenance will still be able to be carried out, rental payments and receipting will continue as normal, as will remittances to residential rental providers (given the current situation, we are unable to process rental payments in person, so renters will need to make their payments online).